 Namely, we’ll be going over what it can do in regard to its engine capabilities, towing capacity, and other aspects related to towing.
 At Rockwall CDJR, we want to show you the impressive Ram 1500 towing capacity.

 Various Configurations of the Ram 1500

-The towing capacity of the Ram 1500 ultimately depends on how you configure your truck.
-So before diving into the weight that this truck can tow, we wanted to go over the various trim levels, engine options, cabs, and box lengths you can choose from when building your new Ram 1500.
+The towing capacity that you’re able to get out of the Ram 1500 ultimately depends on how you configure your truck.
+So, before diving into the weight that this truck can tow, we wanted to go over the various trim levels, engine options, cabs, and box lengths you can choose from when building your new Ram 1500.

 The Ram 1500 comes with six different trim levels for you to select from, each coming with either the 4×2 or 4×4 drivetrain.
 These trim levels are the Tradesman, Big Horn/Lone Star, Laramie, Rebel, Laramie Longhorn®, and Limited.